 The Portuguese forward lifted the trophy in 2008 with Manchester United, and was a runner-up the following year with the Red Devils after defeat to Barcelona.

-Now, the 27-year-old harbors ambitions of winning it again, this time with the champion of Spain which is aiming for an unprecedented 10th success.
+Now, the 27-year-old harbours ambitions of winning it again, this time with the champions of Spain who are aiming for an unprecedented 10th success.

-The former Manchester United winger also said he believes La Liga to be of a higher standard than the Premier League and Serie A.
+The former Man Utd winger also said he believes La Liga to be of a higher standard than the Premier League and Serie A.

-“The Spanish league is the best in the world as the best teams and the best players are there," he said.
+He added: “The Spanish league is the best in the world as the best teams and the best players are there."

-Jose Mourinho’s side is currently third in the Primera Division after taking 26 points from 12 games.
+Jose Mourinho’s side are currently third in the Primera Division after taking 26 points from 12 games.